-What was achieved: In FY 2008, 100% of those expressing concern had to travel less than 60 miles to a Board comment hearings site.
+What was achieved: In FY 2011, 93 percent of those expressing concern were able to attend a Board comment hearing at a site less than 60 miles from their home.

-Analysis of results: Iowans have the opportunity to be heard by the IUB.
+Analysis of results: lowans have the opportunity to be heard by the IUB.